 - Q How beneficial is resveratrol in urological oncology?

-- Q What are the health benefits of resveratrol?
+- Q What are the health benefits of resveratrol for women?